Zehui127/Absorb-Escape/README.md

 ## Reproduction of Experiment
 ### Transcription Profile conditioned Promoter Design

 We have implemented A\&E with the codebase of [Dirichlet Flow Matching with Applications to DNA Sequence Design](https://github.com/HannesStark/dirichlet-flow-matching/tree/main).
 The installation of depdenencies and evaluation data are the same as the original repository.
-The only difference is that checkpoint an additional checkpoint file needs to be downloaded.
+The only difference is that an additional checkpoint file needs to be downloaded.
 For running the experiment, please follow the instructions below to reproduce the experiment:

 Step1.
 Installing the required package
 ```yaml